 In three seasons with the Bonnies, the former Mr. New York Basketball honoree started 53 of 76 games and scored over 900 points during his collegiate career.
 During his senior year, he averaged 11.9 points, 3.9 assists and 2.7 rebounds while shooting 43 percent from beyond the arc and led the nation by shooting 94 percent from the line.

 After graduating, Relph spent a year on Coach Schmidt’s coaching staff before moving to Texas to start the Tyler Relph Basketball Academy.
-Today, he is considered an elite basketball trainer with an innovative training company called Driven.
-His client list that includes former NBA star Amare Stoudemire and current players such as Julius Randle, George Hill, C.J.
+Today, he is considered an elite basketball trainer with an innovative training company.
+His client list includes former NBA star Amare Stoudemire and current players such as Julius Randle, George Hill, C.J.
 Miles, Marcus Smart, Kadeem Allen, Thomas Bryant and more.
 His training sessions take him around the world to countries such as China, Korea, Brazil and he has worked with players from every state in the United States.
 He's recently worked with Naismith Player of the Year Frank Mason of Kansas who was selected by the Sacramento Kings.
 He also worked with Sekou Doumbouya who was picked 15th overall by the Pistons in the 2019 NBA Draft.

 CHRIS MATTHEWS '10

 Chris Matthews spent three years and two seasons with the Bonnies after transferring to the program prior to the 2007-08 season.
-After taking the court in 2008-09, he quickly became one of the premiere shooters in the Atlantic 10, draining 81 three-pointers during his first season with the Bonnies – good for fourth in program history for a single season at the time.
-As a senior, he started every game, averaging 12.6 points per game while shooting over 39 percent from long distance with 101 three-pointers, a total that still stands as the most in Bonnies single season history.
+After taking the court in 2008-09, he quickly became one of the premier shooters in the Atlantic 10, draining 81 three-pointers during his first season with the Bonnies – good for fourth in program history for a single season at the time.
+As a senior, he started every game, averaging 12.6 points per game while shooting over 39 percent from long distance with 101 three-pointers, a total that still stands second in Bonnies single-season history.